 Many fearful flyers believe that the wind has more influence on an aircraft than it really does.

 When the aircraft is airborne, the wind has no effect other than to influence the direction the plane is travelling in.
 It does not have any effect on controlling the aircraft or the way it flies.
-Crosswinds are not (see our Premium Course
+Crosswinds are not difficult for the pilot.

-Aircraft are not allowed, by law, to fly into thunderstorms and when passing them must avoid them by at least 20 miles.
-You may get the impression that you are in one because of the turbulence and, at night you will see lightning and sometimes you will be in cloud as well.
+Aircraft are not allowed, by law, to fly into thunderstorms and when passing them must avoid them by at least 25 nautical miles.
+You may get the impression that you are in a storm because of nearby turbulence and, at night you will see lightning and sometimes you will be in cloud as well.